zarif-al/graphql-starter-rust/seeder/Readme.md

 When this crate is run, it refreshes the database and then proceeds to seed data into it.

+## Creating New Seed Function

+Creating a new seed function for a new entity is as simple as creating a new module with the necessary `generate` and `seed` functions.

+Then you can add the seed function to the `main.rs` file.

+> Make sure to maintain the sequence of entities being synced if the new entity has relationships to otehr tables.

 ## Running

 To run this crate make sure you have the `.env` file setup at the root crate.